NishaChandora/CNN_Melanoma-Detection-Assignment/README.md

 - We experiment with the CNN model building process in the lines of the starter file and instructions provided in the assignment to compare the performance of the different models built using different strategies.
 - The first model is basic model with no dropout layer, no Batch Normalization.
 - The second model has drop out layers.
-- Next we apply a augmentation strategy.
+- Next we apply an augmentation strategy.
-- The third model has drop out layers, Branch Normalization along with the Augmentation Strategy.
+- The third model has drop out layers along with the Augmentation Strategy.

 ## Observations
  - The first model with no dropout layers or Batch Normalization is clearly overfitting.
- - The second mode with only dropout layers is performing better than the first model, however, the performance of the model is not upto the mark.
+ - The second mode with only dropout layers is performing better than the first model in terms of overfitting, however, the performance of the model is not upto the mark (its underfitting, training accuracy<70%).
- - The third model uses augmentation strategy along with dropout layers and Batch Normalization which has helped to handle the overfitting significatly.
+ - The third model uses augmentation strategy along with dropout layers has helped to handle the overfitting significatly.